MEET OUR INSTRUCTORS

 Over the years, Shirley has established a reputation as a highly versatile and creative teacher for students of all levels – from young children through to adults.
 Shirley believes that learning begins with the creation of a positive environment and it is this knowledge that has allowed many students to thrive under her instruction.
 With a tailored plan to each student’s goals, she excels with helping students prepare for RCM examinations and competitions but also loves teaching students who want to learn recreationally and for the pure enjoyment of music.

 Piano and Theory Instructor

 Eddison has been passionate for music since he started piano at the age of 8 years old.
 To this day, he continues his musical studies in both practical and theoretical components.
-Eddison will finish his practical level 10 RCM exam in August 2018.
-He has also completed music theory up to advanced rudiments, intermediate harmony, and history 2.
+Eddison has completed all of the RCM exams up to level 10 and he has also completed music theory up to advanced rudiments, intermediate harmony, and history 2.

 Eddison is well versed in teaching a wide range of students regardless of age, level, or style.
 His goal is to help each student understand what music means to them, and to make it a new enjoyment in life.
 His philosophy is to build a strong foundation for sight reading, as he believes it is a significant challenge young students face.

 Aside from piano, Eddison has been singing in a choir group for the elderly and hospital patients to help them find comfort in music.
 On his spare time, he likes to watch movies and play board games with friends.